 Advice for Private Water Supply Owners/Users

-In the event of water scarcity due to the recent dry weather, there is an emergency assistance scheme for private water supply users.
+In the event of water scarcity due to dry weather, there is an emergency assistance scheme for private water supply users.

 Please contact the Comhairle on 01851 822 694 and leave a voicemail with your contact details if you require this service.
-Outwith office hours, please contact Faire on 01851 701 702.
+Outwith office hours, please contact Faire on 01851 701 702 and leave your contact details

 There are approximately 55 private water supplies in the Comhairle’s area.